nstratis/nodejsexpress/README.md

 # Responsive Template

 Did not see the point of cluttering with a framework such as bootstrap.
-The SASS and responsive nature has been custom written. public/sass
+The SASS and responsive nature has been custom written.<br />
+public/sass

-The SASS would be compiled using assuming SASS has been installed on your system: sass public/sass/def_app.scss public/css/app-default.css
+The SASS would be compiled using assuming SASS has been installed on your system:<br />
+sass public/sass/def_app.scss public/css/app-default.css

 If using a SASS node_module this would need to be added to the package list.